Hedge trimmer features explained

 Voltage

-36V lithium-ion batteries are increasingly common and there are now 48V batteries available as well.
+High voltage lithium-ion batteries are increasingly common and there are now 56V and 72V batteries are starting to feature on hedge trimmers.
 These typically allow the hedge trimmers to run for longer between charges and to have more power, meaning they are more likely to cope with thicker branches.

 In addition, you'll often see reference to the Ah rating of a battery.
 This is short for ampere hour and the higher the figure, the more energy is stored in the battery, so the longer it will run between charges.